enplotz/mensa_ukon/README.md

 # Mensa UKON

-Inofficial library to access the mensa plan of the Uni Konstanz.
+Inofficial library to access the canteen plan of the Uni Konstanz.
-It uses the endpoint that the official website's JavaScript uses.
+It uses the endpoint that the official website's JavaScript uses, soooo...

 # Install

+The library depends only on `requests` and `lxml`.

 ```bash
 python3 setup.py install